Grid illusion: Hermann grid illusion

 The Hermann grid illusion is an optical illusion reported by Ludimar Hermann in 1870.
 The illusion is characterized by "ghostlike" grey blobs perceived at the intersections of a white (or light-colored) grid on a black background.
 The grey blobs disappear when looking directly at an intersection.

 Scintillating grid illusion

 The scintillating grid illusion is an optical illusion, discovered by E. and B. Lingelbach and M. Schrauf in 1994.
 It is often considered a variation of the Hermann grid illusion but possesses different properties.

 It is constructed by superimposing white discs on the intersections of orthogonal gray bars on a black background.
 Dark dots seem to appear and disappear rapidly at random intersections, hence the label "scintillating".
-When a person keeps his or her eyes directly on a single intersection, the dark dot does not appear.
+When a person keeps their eyes directly on a single intersection, the dark dot does not appear.
 The dark dots disappear if one is too close to or too far from the image.